rpm2003rpm/remarkableBackup/README.md

 # remarkableBackup
 ## Instuctions
-Scripts for back-up of remarkable files.
+Scripts for back-up of remarkable digital notebook files.

 In order to run, make the remarkableBackup script executable and then type the following command in a terminal:
 ```